Portsmouth Direct line: Present day timetable

-The October 2022 shows an off-peak pattern of an hourly fast train from Waterloo to Portsmouth Harbour, and hourly stopping train to Portsmouth & Southsea, and an hourly semi-fast train to Haslemere.
+The October 2022 shows an off-peak pattern of an hourly fast train from Waterloo to Portsmouth Harbour, an hourly stopping train to Portsmouth & Southsea, and an hourly semi-fast train to Haslemere.

 Rolling stock development

 From 1970 to 2004, the predominant rolling stock consisted of the Class 421 (4CIG) and Class 423 (4VEP) units, with fast trains up to the early 1990s also including a Class 412 (4BEP) buffet unit in the centre of the 12-car consist (Class 422 (4BIG) before mid-1983).
 Some peak trains were augmented using 2-car Class 414 (2HAP) units until 1991.
 During most of the 1990s, Class 442 "Wessex Electric" units operated most of the fast services.

 Since 2007, services had been provided mostly by Class 444, supported by Class 450, electric multiple units.
 Unusually, the 450s, designed for stopping services, run certain fast services on Monday to Friday and most services on Saturday.
 This has led to complaints by people who disliked the high density 3+2 seating in some parts of these trains.
-Since January 2020, following an extended cascading process, partially refitted class 442 'Wessex Electrics' started to bolster the class 444 on both Portsmouth and Poole services. the Class 442s were withdrawn from service in March 2021.
+From January 2020, following an extended cascading process, partially refitted class 442 'Wessex Electrics' started to bolster the class 444 on both Portsmouth and Poole services. the Class 442s were withdrawn from service in March 2021.